QUIC10GC-IP Core Datasheet

 The MAC interface of the QUIC10GC-IP uses simple streaming data interface similar to the AXI4-Stream interface.
 It is used to transmit and receive packets, which are reduced Ethernet frames.
 According to IEEE 802.3, this reduced frame includes only the destination address, source address, length and data.

-The QUIC10GC-IP Core functionality was verified by simulation and also proved on real board design by using ZCU106 Evaluation Board.
+The QUIC10GC-IP Core functionality was verified by simulation and also proved on real board design by using ZCU106 and KR260 Evaluation Board.

 The user must be familiar with HDL design methodology to integrate this IP into a system.